janaabf/janaabf/README.md

 - many more to come :)

-If you want to talk about code, or a possible job opportunity hit me up on [LinkedIn](https://www.linkedin.com/in/abfalterer-jana) or [Twitter](https://twitter.com/janaabfl)!
+If you want to talk about code, hit me up on [LinkedIn](https://www.linkedin.com/in/abfalterer-jana) or [Twitter](https://twitter.com/janaabfl)!

 Thanks for reading, I hope you're having a great day ✨